leonism/Breast-Cancer/README.md

 ## First & Last Rows

-Now that we've got the lay of the land, lets dive in and see what the top five records in our dataset look like.
+Now that we've got the lay of the land, let's dive in and see what the top five records in our dataset look like.
 This peek at the first few rows will give us a quick feel for the data and help us spot any obvious issues or patterns right off the bat.

-To do this, well use the `.head()` method in Pandas, which will show us the first five rows.
+To do this, we'll use the `.head()` method in Pandas, which will show us the first five rows.
 Its like getting a sneak preview of the opening act before the main event.
 This simple step is crucial for ensuring were on the right track and that our data is ready to roll.

 ```python
 df.head()